mmistakes/so-simple-theme/README.md

 entries_layout: # list (default), grid
 ```

-When not enabled the page defaults to showing the latest 10 posts.
-To change the amount of posts shown, you can override the `limit` value by adding the following to the page's front matter.
+When pagination is not enabled the page defaults to showing the latest 10 posts.
+To change the amount of posts shown, assign a limit value by adding the following to the page's front matter.

 ```yaml
 posts_limit: 5